-Of course you don’t have to do any of this if you use one of our Linux VPS Hosting services, in which case you can simply ask our expert Linux admins to install Orangescrum for you.
+Of course you don’t have to install Orangescrum on Ubuntu 16.04, if you use one of our VPS Hosting services, in which case you can simply ask our expert Linux admins to install Orangescrum for you.
 They are available 24×7 and will take care of your request immediately.

 PS.
 If you liked this post on how to install Orangescrum on Ubuntu 16.04, please share it with your friends on the social networks using the buttons on the left or simply leave a reply below.
 Thanks.